GPS Mapping Courses

 GPHY 358: GPS Mapping Service Learning

-COREQUISITE: GPHY 357 Participation in one of two established GPHY 357 service-learning projects: E-911 mapping of high density housing developments to aid in emergency response (section 1); AGAI canal mapping to update the Gallatin Valley inventory of water resources (section 2).
+COREQUISITE: GPHY 357 Participation in one of two established GPHY 357 service-learning projects: City of Bozeman GIS Urban Mapping Projects; AGAI canal mapping to update the Gallatin Valley inventory of water resources (section 2); Gallatin County Emergency Mangement (Search and Rescue) trail mapping; Montana Agricultural Experiment Station (MAES) precision Ag. data collection.

 GPS equipment is available for use by MSU researchers and graduate students, when not being used by students enrolled in the courses.
-Fees charged for equipment use help to cover equipment maintenance, repair, and replacement, and maintenance of our software and firmware licenses.
-Pathfinder Office software is available at no charge to members of the MSU community via our site license.
+ESRI and Postprocessing software are free to students and researchers.
 Charges for personnel services cover wages for GPS mapping project assistance.

 - Personnel Services $50/hour